Great Wilderness Journey

 Depart by light aircraft to the northern Chobe region of Chobe National Park.
 This area is famous for its large herds of elephants and other unique species such as the elusive puku and Chobe bushbuck that move to the Chobe River over the midday period.
 Enjoy a boat cruise (and lunch) on a catamaran-style shaded boat before departing by light aircraft for the private Linyanti Concession adjoining the Chobe National Park.
-From the airstrip it is a short game-drive transfer to a private Explorer Campsite.
-Camp is elegantly set up under massive African ebony and knobthorn acacia trees overlooking panoramic vistas of the Linyanti Swamps.
+From the airstrip it is a short game-drive transfer to Linyanti Tented Camp, overlooking the beautiful Linyanti floodplains.

-The landscape changes from the Okavango’s floodplains to savannah habitat and riverine forest, creating a paradise for a high diversity of wildlife and bird species.
+The landscape on this vast 300,000 acre private concession is characterized by savannah habitat and riverine forest, creating a paradise for a high diversity of wildlife and bird species.
 The area is home to a variety of plains game as well as all of Botswana's major predators, including lion, leopard, cheetah, and the endangered wild dog.
-The first afternoon activity highlights the range of habitats in the northern sector of the concession, focusing on the riverine habitat of the Linyanti and its surrounding forest and bushveld.
+Activities focus on day and night game drives, as well as walking excursions, to highlight the diversity and abundant wildlife of this remarkable area.

 Days 5, 6, & 7: Okavango Delta (Gomoti Camp)